-14. Follow-up Services (12 months) Follow-up services are critical services provided following a youth's exit from the program to ensure the youth is successful in employment and/or postsecondary education and training.
-Currently provide this element with non-WIOA funds & will use this as in-kind in budget?
-Yes No Follow-up services are critical services provided following a youth's exit from the program to help ensure the youth is successful in employment and/or postsecondary education and training.
-Follow-up services may include regular contact with a youth participant's employer, including assistance in addressing work-related problems that arise
+Follow-up services are critical services provided following a youth's exit from the program to help ensure the youth is successful in employment and/or postsecondary education and training.
+Follow-up services may include regular contact with a youth participant's employer, including assistance in addressing work-related problems that arise.
+Services may begin immediately following the last expected date of service when no future services are scheduled.

+Follow-up services for youth may include the following program elements:

+Supportive services;

+Adult mentoring;

-- A. May begin immediately following the last expected date of service when no future services are scheduled - B. Follow-up services for youth may include the following program elements: - Supportive services; - Adult mentoring; - Financial literacy education; - Services that provide labor market and employment information about in-demand industry sectors or occupations available in the local area, such as career awareness, career counseling, and career exploration services; and - Activities that help youth prepare for and transition to postsecondary education and training.
+Financial literacy education;

+Services that provide labor market and employment information about in-demand industry sectors or occupations available in the local area, such as career awareness, career counseling, and career exploration services; and Activities that help youth prepare for and transition to postsecondary education and training.